aughey/cpp_iterator_filter/README.md

 }
 ```

-The partly upside-down description of the first expression is, "generate a new value that represents a filtering of things.
+The partly upside-down description of the first expression is, "generate a new value `valid_things` that represents a filtering of things.
 The filtering is defined as things with a valid property."
 The second expression is, "for each valid thing, do something."

 This might initially seem more complex due to lambda syntax, but the benefits are substantial: